the-teachingRSE-project/competencies/competencies.md

 We believe that graduates from traditional STEM domains with a focus on software, IT staff and library staff with a technical focus will also find this paper interesting.
-However, these days most research involves some amount of data management, processing and visualisation and the role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
+However, these days most research involves some amount of data management, processing and visualisation.
+The role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
 Access to compute resources ranging from small departmental clusters to national facilities is becoming readily available.
 Additionally, pressure is